theyluvpapa/alx-system_engineering-devops/0x00-shell_basics/README.md

-101-clean_emacs is a script that deletes all files ending with ~ 102-tree is a script that creates welcome/, welcome/to/, and welcom/to/school/ directories in the current directory 103-commas is a script that lists alll files and directories in the current directory, seperated by commas
+101-clean_emacs is a script that deletes all files ending with ~ 102-tree is a script that creates welcome/, welcome/to/, and welcom/to/school/ directories in the current directory 103-commas is a script that lists alll files and directories in the current directory, seperated by commas school.mgc is a script that can be used with the command file to detect school data files